 To get started, check out “20 Things That Are Actually Worth Stockpiling.”

-For some new ideas, read “15 Free Streaming Services to Watch While Stuck at Home.”
+For some new ideas, read “17 Streaming Services That Are Completely Free.”

 Doctors and nurses aren’t the only essential workers out there.
-Don’t forget delivery people, who step out into a contagious world daily to get you your groceries, pizza and Amazon essentials.
+Don’t forget delivery people, who step out into a germy world daily to get you your groceries, pizza and Amazon essentials.

-Thank them in one of the few ways you can — by upping your usual tipping percentage, even after things calm down.
+Thank them in one of the few ways you can — by upping your usual tipping percentage, even now that things are calming down.

 Many gyms and recreation centers closed down during the pandemic, forcing fitness fans to move their workouts home.
-It’s been a reminder that you don’t need pricey equipment to work out at home.
-An inexpensive jump rope, free workout videos and a small space can help you sweat out the stress of these times.
+It’s been a reminder that you don’t need pricey equipment to exercise.
+Even just an inexpensive jump rope, free workout videos and a small space can help you sweat out the stress of these times.

 Maybe you tried online grocery delivery for the first time?
-Or discovered your neighborhood still has a milkman?
+Or discovered your neighborhood still has a milk delivery person?
 Or tried a community-supported agriculture box of farm-fresh fruits and veggies?

-Or perhaps you simply honed your grocery shopping to a smarter, more thoughtful practice, hitting one store instead of three, or planning your menus ahead of time rather than wandering blankly through the grocery aisles.
+Or perhaps you simply honed your grocery shopping to a smarter practice — hitting one store instead of three, or planning your menus ahead of time rather than wandering blankly through the grocery aisles.